solspace/craft-freeform/packages/frontend/react/README.md

 ## Character counts

-Enable **Show character count** on a Text or Textarea field to show its current length.
+Enable **Show Character Count** on a Text or Textarea field to show its current length.
 When a maximum length is configured, the counter also displays the limit (for example, `120 / 500 characters`).
 Without a maximum, it shows the count alone.
 The option is off by default.

 The manifest exposes `frontend.config.showCharacterCount` and translated `characterCountMessages`; the maximum comes from `validation.maxLength`.
 React and Vue include the layout and use existing theme assets, with `characterCount` and `characterCountError` class-name overrides.
 No additional stylesheet import is needed.
 Counters update with controlled values, including the form API's `reset()` method.
 They are associated with the input using `aria-describedby` and do not announce every keystroke.